-Three faculty members; the Vice President for Diversity and Inclusion and Associate Dean of Faculty (who serves as chair); one representative from the office of the Vice President for Student Life; the Associate Dean of Students for Diversity; the Director of Human Resources; one representative from the office of the Dean of Admissions and Financial Aid; two student representatives from the LUCC Committee on Diversity Affairs.
+Three faculty members; the Vice President for Diversity and Inclusion and Associate Dean of Faculty (who serves as chair); the Dean of Spiritual and Religious Life; one representative from the office of the Vice President for Student Life; the Associate Dean of Students for Diversity; the Director of Human Resources; one representative from the office of the Dean of Admissions and Financial Aid; two student representatives from the LUCC Committee on Diversity Affairs.
 Other members of the campus community will be asked to serve in specific ways to help the committee accomplish its goals.

 The purpose of the President’s Committee on Diversity Affairs is to foster diversity in the Lawrence community and curriculum and to help create a more inclusive campus community.
 Diversity brings us into contact with different experiences and perspectives, helping us to question our beliefs and assumptions.
 An inclusive community, one that welcomes people of all backgrounds, experiences, and identities (or expressions of identity), is necessary for diversity to serve as a catalyst for learning.
 Lawrence seeks to include people of all nationalities, ethnicities, gender identities, sexual orientations, socioeconomic statuses, cultural backgrounds, religions, abilities or disabilities, ages, military/veteran status, and others who bring varied perspectives to campus.